-Welcome to the California State University (CSU) - the nation’s largest comprehensive higher education system with 23 unique campuses serving approximately 484,000 students with more than 50,800 faculty and staff.
-Each year, the university awards more than 120,000 degrees.
+Welcome to the California State University (CSU) - the nation’s largest comprehensive university with 23 unique campuses serving approximately 482,000 students and employing 53,000 faculty and staff.
+Each year, the university awards more than 127,000 degrees.
 CSU graduates are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
 Learn more at www.calstate.edu.

 - Today, one of every 20 Americans with a college degree is a CSU graduate.

 - 1 of every 10 employees in California is a CSU graduate.

 - The CSU awards about half of the bachelor’s degrees earned in California.

 - The CSU awards 41% of California’s nursing degrees.

 - The CSU is the leading provider of teacher preparation programs in the state.